mbzuai-oryx/LlamaV-o1/README.md

-# CAMEL-Bench
+# LlamaV-o1
-Homepage of CAMEL-Bench, A Comprehensive Arabic LMM Benchmark.
+Homepage of LlamaV-o1, Rethinking Step-by-step Visual Reasoning in LLMs.

 This website is adapted from [Nerfies website](https://nerfies.github.io) and [MathVista](https://mathvista.github.io/).